-A student with a disability may request a single room in a residence hall if it is deemed necessary by a qualified health professional.
-There are a limited number of single rooms available.
-As an example, a student who requires personal medical equipment to manage his/her chronic health condition may need a single room with a private bathroom in the residence hall.
-The student will need to submit documentation supporting this request when registering with SDS.
-Students will discuss their individual situations with the Disability Specialist during intake and possible solutions.
+A student with a disability may request a single room in a residence hall as an accommodation if it is deemed necessary by a qualified health professional.
+There are a limited number of single rooms available in campus housing.
+The student will need to submit disability documentation that supports the accommodation request when registering with the Office of Student Disability Services (SDS).
+Students will discuss their individual situations with an SDS Disability Specialist during intake and review possible options.
 Students who request and are approved for a single room as a residential housing accommodation will be given priority for single rooms as they become available.
 Residence Life will be notified in writing of single room approvals from SDS.

 Please note that a request for a single room due to wanting a quiet place to study may not meet eligibility criteria for a single room based on disability.
+As an example, a student who requires personal medical equipment to manage his/her chronic health condition may need a single room with a private bathroom in their residence hall and a medical provider’s documentation would indicate this need.